bondy-io/bondy/doc/guides/architecture/db_view_lifecycle.md

 trade above.
 It governs the compaction scheduler only.
-Reclamation takes a strict, membership-based reading with no recency filter, so a silent member holds reclamation down until an explicit membership act retires it — no timeout changes that. `db.gc_max_concurrency` caps concurrent compaction cycles; despite the shared prefix it has nothing to do with the heap monitor.
+Reclamation takes a strict, membership-based reading with no recency filter, so a silent member holds reclamation down until an explicit membership act retires it — no timeout changes that. `db.gc_max_concurrency` caps how many instances either sweep may cycle at once — reclamation runs a second instance of the same scheduler that drives compaction, and both read this one cap; instances over it are skipped that tick and retried on the next.
+Despite the shared prefix it has nothing to do with the `db.gc_interval` / `db.gc_heap_delta` heap monitor, which is a separate subsystem.

 ```mermaid
 flowchart LR